What is Tixel treatment?

 There are a number of advantages of the Tixel treatment.
 These include:

-• It can be done safely on a number of body parts, including face, neck, chest and back of hands
+- It can be done safely on different areas, including the face, neck, chest and back of hands.

-• It does not use any lasers or lights, so can be performed safely around the eye area
+- It does not use any lasers or lights, so it can be performed safely around the eye area.

 Who is a suitable candidate for Tixel treatment?

-Anyone who is experiencing skin problems such as acne scarring, hyperpigmentation, fine lines and wrinkles, rosacea or other concerns about skin tone and texture could be a suitable candidate for Tixel treatment.
+Anyone experiencing skin problems such as acne scarring, hyperpigmentation, fine lines and wrinkles, rosacea, or other concerns about skin tone and texture could be a suitable candidate for Tixel treatment.

 A consultation with a practitioner can help you determine what level of treatment might be right for you.